ZPacks Hexamid Initial Review (In Progress)

 Construction & Durability

 The Hexamid is well construction.
-All the seams were taped, the sewing was even, I didn't find any frayed edges.
+All the seams were taped, the sewing was even, I didn’t find any frayed edges.
 While well constructed, the Hexamid was not up to the class leading constructions of the Cuben shelters from Mountain Laurel Designs.
 When the Hexamid arrived, a piece of the tape for the peak had partially separated from the shelter.
 A bit of pressure and the tape was re-affixes, apparently no worse for the wear.
+In 2022 this shelter had around ~80 nights of use, many more nights in the pack because I cowboy camp whenever it’s possible.
+The shelter still looks to be in fine shape.
 Ron Bell of MLD has noted that he switched to a special tape that was significantly better than the traditional sealing tape.
-Besides being more UV resistant, the MLD tape doesn't seem to stick out as much.
+Besides being more UV resistant, the MLD tape doesn’t seem to stick out as much.

 I have some concerns about the fabric swatch that you set the tip of the pole into.
 Joe reports that it did not wear out or get a hole after 5.5 months of use.
-I am very surprised, and for the time being put a cap on my pole tip to protect the fabric.
+I am very surprised.
+Being a cautious person, I put a rubber cap on my pole tip to protect the fabric.
 This might not be needed.
-Joe also pointed out that putting a small hole wouldn't be a big deal because your ground cloth provides protection from moisture, not the netting floor.
+Joe also pointed out that putting a small hole wouldn’t be a big deal because your ground cloth provides protection from moisture, not the netting floor.

-Joe has switched from taping the seams to doing a double stitch and letting owns seam seal.
-Time will tell if this increases durability.
+Joe has switched from taping the seams to doing a double stitch and letting owner seam seal.
+Time will tell how this effects durability.

 Customer Service